jonyoder/boggler/README.md

 This is a simple Boggle solver that supports a 4x4 to 6x6 Boggle grid (to simulate Boggle, Big Boggle, and Super Big Boggle).
 The application's boilerplate code is based on a example from the Redux project, and is written in ES2015/ES6 and transcompiled by Babel.
 The dictionary is included in 'words.js'.
 No server-side code is required.

+The application includes the redux-devtools project, which displays a docked tool window to the right of the application.
+You can use this tool to monitor the current Redux applications state.
+Of particular interest is the *state.data* object.

 The following source files are probably of most interest:
 - words.js (the dictionary; copied from /usr/share/dict/words)
 - js/actions/index.js (see the 'playGame' method)